-Hydration is extremely important for your muscles, which are made up of nearly 79% water.
+Hydration is essential for your muscles, which are made up of nearly 79% water.
 In a person who is adequately hydrated, muscles pull water from the blood when being used.
-The water lubricates the muscle and surrounding cells, allowing it to function without strain or fatigue.
+The water lubricates the tissue and surrounding cells, allowing it to function without strain or fatigue.

 A dry muscle will not function optimally and will become easily fatigued, especially for athletes.
-In addition, chronic dehydration can actually cause a breakdown of muscle resulting in damage to vital organs.
-In order to maintain properly functioning, non-fatigued, healthy muscles, start drinking more water!
+Also, chronic dehydration can cause a breakdown of muscle resulting in damage to vital organs.
+To maintain properly functioning, non-fatigued, healthy muscles, start drinking more water!

-Water is vitally important when it comes to proper heart function.
-In fact, a study performed by the American Journal of Epidemiology found that participants who drank more than 5 glasses of water per day had a 40% decrease in their risk of fatal coronary disease.
+Water is crucial when it comes to proper heart function.
+In fact, a study performed by the American Journal of Epidemiology found that participants who drank more than five glasses of water per day had a 40% decrease in their risk of fatal coronary disease.